roman-milk/roman-milk.github.io/the-black-wedding.md

+===

- ****** The Black Wedding ****** byTheTalkMan© "You're making your play for the groom?"
+"You're making your play for the groom?"
 Trina asked, and the older woman's narrowed eyes were all the confirmation she needed.
 "I should warn you... he's a tough nut to crack.
 I made a move on him, and he didn't bite."

  "Well, I have gifts you don't..."
 Vanessa replied firmly, causing Trina to roll her eyes.
 "So, are you getting that plain little thing drunk out of her mind, or will I have to find someone else?"